-Figure 26: This Prevention Quality Indicator (PQI) presents the rate of admissions with a principal diagnosis of heart failure per 1,000 members, ages 18 years and older.
+Figure 26: This Prevention Quality Indicator (PQI) presents the rate, including 95% confidence intervals, of admissions with a principal diagnosis of heart failure per 1,000 members, ages 18 years and older.
 The blue dashed line indicates the statewide average.